Find an Orthodontist near you

 What is headgear used for?

-To ensure that you and your child see effective results, it’s important that you help your child wear their headgear correctly.
+To ensure you and your child see effective results, it’s important that you help your child wear their headgear correctly.
 This includes learning how to take it on and off properly, as taking it off incorrectly can snap the bands or potentially hurt your child’s mouth.

 What are the different types of headgear?